 The IRS does.
 Each depreciable asset gets placed into an asset class, and each asset class has a useful life (also called a recovery period) associated with it.

 For example, office furniture belongs to the Office Furniture, Fixtures, and Equipment asset class, which assigns a useful life of 7 or 10 years, depending on the depreciation method used.
-An car would belong to the Automobiles, Taxis business class with a useful life of 5 years, and so on.
+A car would belong to the Automobiles, Taxis business class with a useful life of 5 years, and so on.

-TurboTax will figure out which asset class and recovery period applies to your asset.
+We'll figure out which asset class and recovery period applies to your asset.